Performance Management Process

 2. Recommendation to Enhance Employee Performance

 Within one week, provide the employee written recommendations to enhance employee performance that reflect the areas needing improvement.
 Include the goals, steps for improvement, and timelines.
+The recommendation must state that without such improvement, the employee may be placed on a special performance review.
 The recommendation must also state that without such improvement disciplinary action (suspension, demotion, or dismissal) may ultimately be recommended.
-The recommendation must be reviewed and approved by the department head prior to delivery to the employee.
+Any recommendation for disciplinary action must be reviewed and approved by the department head prior to delivery to the employee.

-If, after a reasonable period of time following the feedback session (normally 30 to 45 days), the work performance remains less than “Meets Expectations,” a "special" performance review shall be prepared.
+If, after a reasonable period of time following the feedback session (normally 30 to 45 days), the work performance remains less than “Meets Expectations,” a "special" performance review shall be prepared and a planning discussion held.
+Special review periods can be either 30, 60, or 90 days in length and frequent feedback sessions must be held and documented.
+If the special review period is 30 days in length, the feedback sessions must occur weekly; if 60 or 90 days in length, the feedback sessions must occur biweekly.
+At the end of the special review period, the supervisor will assign a rating, have the reviewer sign the review and then meet with the employee to provide the final rating.
 The supervisor will confer with the staff in Human Resources before discussing a less than “Meets Expectations” rating with the employee.
 (Note: The employee's signature acknowledges receipt of the review and the rating; it does not imply agreement.)
 Recommendations may be extended and/or revised for the upcoming rating period.

 5. Decision-making Leave, Demotion or Dismissal